aadityasingh/Art-Generator-Final/README.md

 # Art-Generator-Final

-We trained a variety of models.
-The one we use for generation is located in the dfcvae folder.
-A summary of this project/the project report is found in the pdf file.
+This project was worked on in two phases.
+Phase 1: The three of us were working for our graduate machine learning class (6.867) at MIT.
+The code was distributed over three folders, representing the contributions of each team member (since the pieces were pretty disjoin, and to avoid merge conflicts).
+These folders are dfcvae (aaditya), vaegan (eric), and cnn (albert).
+This report is summarized by the pdf at this link: TODO ADD LINK

+Phase 2: In this phase, we entered the more research-y portion and aaditya refactored all the code to just be runnable from one folder: dfcvaegan.
+All current dev work, latest model training files, and evaluation files can be found in this folder.
+To view a slide deck documenting our work, experiments, and results, see: https://docs.google.com/presentation/d/1tfQgde0GEWku1mEv-c4XfJjOjB_0v9yClfOw0vs7qXE/edit?usp=sharing.
+This work was presented at the MIT College of Computing Launch Poster Session.

-Note that the models were all trained using the wikiart dataset, which is available here: TODO ADD LINK
+Note that the models were all trained using the wikiart dataset, which is available here: http://www.cs-chan.com/source/ICIP2017/wikiart.zip.

 ## Dev folder (located in dfcvaegan/)
 This is the folder where active project work is being done.
 This folder combines aspects of the other folders and basically aims to coalesce the codebases from different people.
-The only setup this folder
+Note that, although we used GCP to run things, the code is general and should be able to be run on any GPU.
+There are command line arguments (base_path, data_path, etc.) that must be changed from the defaults in this case, but it should run smoothly.

 For this part of the project, MIT graciously granted us some GCP credits to use.
 However, there is a lot more baggage to using GCP than there is in AWS, so I am documenting the setup below: